nhatcher/users-template/README.md

 root@remote:~/install# ./install.sh
 ```

-After that just (from any directory):
+After that reboot your system.
+Just (from any directory):
 ```
-# deploy.sh
+# reboot
 ```

-That's it! your app should be up and running at `https://app.example.com`
+That's it!
+You are now ready for deployment!

 As a final configuration we should create a user in the machine that you will use to mange the machine.
 Add the user to the sudoers list.
 Choose a good password.
 ```